Range of the Motion (ROM) of the Cervical, Thoracic and Lumbar Spine in the Traditional Anatomical Planes

-Side-by-side frontal view of the lumbar spine in the neutral position and in the maximum lateral bending by 30° to the right and 30° to the left.
+Side-by-side view of the neutral lumbar spine and left / right lateral bending by 30°

-Scientific evidence for the lateral bending of the lumbar spine by 30°.
+Scientific evidence for the 30° of lateral bending of the lumbar spine.

 Axial Rotation of the Lumbar Spine

-Side-by-side frontal view of the lumbar spine in the neutral position and in the maximum right and left rotation by 15.3°.
+Side-by-side view of the neutral lumbar spine and right / left rotation by 15.3°

 Scientific evidence for the axial rotation of the lumbar spine by 15.3°.

 ROM of the Entire Spine in Different Planes